Skip to content

 GAP 88% 67% 72% 49% 15/20 15/20

-Compatibility with VLA Models (Octo Fine-tuning)
+VLA Model Compatibility (Octo Fine-tuning)

 Method disassemble push-wall put hammer threading

-Octo-V (vision-only) 95% 77% 92% 69%
+Octo-V (Vision-only) 95% 77% 92% 69%

-Octo-VP (vision+proprioception) 82% 65% 88% 57%
+Octo-VP (Vision+Proprio) 82% 65% 88% 57%

 Octo-VP + GAP 100% 85% 97% 78%